Nothing Records: Coil

-Peter Christopherson passed away in his sleep on November 25, 2010.
+Peter Christopherson died in his sleep on November 25, 2010.
 Just prior to his death, Christopherson gave permission to Trent Reznor to use the name How To Destroy Angels for his new band he was launching.
 The name was derived from Coil's first 12" single.
 Trent Reznor even stated that prior to his death, Christopherson claimed to be working on music to contribute to How To Destroy Angels, commenting "Around that time I reached out to him, iPads had just come out and I sent him one (with the music on it), because he was in Thailand and away from technology.
 I just wanted to make sure that he was ok with it, because clearly I wouldn't have done it without his blessing.
 He mentioned, 'Hey, I've got some stuff that I'm working on which could be interesting (for How To Destroy Angels)... it could be interesting, but it could also be way outside the realms of anything that you'd be interested in.
 We could work together, and maybe under the umbrella of How To Destroy Angels.'
 And I said, 'Please do.
 Send whatever you have.'
 And nothing ever showed up - he passed away not long after that.
 So sadly I didn't get to hear what he had planned."

 In 2012, members of the Nine Inch Nails fan-site echoingthesound.org were able to raise funds to send to Danny Hyde, who had revealed the existence of outtakes of commissioned work Coil had produced for various Nine Inch Nails singles and EPs.
 Once a suitable amount had been raised, Hyde torrented the tracks to fans via The Pirate Bay.
 Danny Hyde later licensed the songs to British label Cold Spring.
 On February 24, 2014, Cold Spring released the remixes under the name Recoiled on 12".
 The album artwork was created by a member of EchoingTheSound and closely resembles Russell Mills' frayed rope design for Further Down the Spiral.
 The songs were released and marketed as "Coil & Nine Inch Nails," despite the fact that Trent Reznor is the sole writer on all tracks and remains uncredited in all editions of the release.